droidconKE/droidconKE/CONTRIBUTING.md

-Contributing to {{Put project name here}}
+Contributing to droidconKE android app
 We'd love to accept your patches!
-To contribute to {{Put project name here}} simply open a pull request against the develop branch
+To contribute to droidconKE simply open a pull request against the develop branch

-Ensure you have a develop branch before you place the link.

 To ensure you that your pull request is accepted: